 We are in the midst of a youth mental health crisis, with an alarming 76 percent of public schools reporting concerns about depression, anxiety, and trauma in students since the start of the pandemic.
+Kids and teens report feeling overwhelmed by their peers' mental health crises.
 Our youth should be empowered to support their peers through mental health emergencies without it adding to their own sense of unease.

-Rep. Balint's Peer Education and Emergency Response for Mental Health Act (PEER Mental Health Act), allows for students, teachers, and others to participate in training that enables them to assist students in crisis by giving them the tools they need to respond safely.
+Rep. Balint's Peer Education and Emergency Response for Mental Health Act (PEER Mental Health Act) allows for students, teachers, and others to participate in training that enables them to assist students in crisis by giving them the tools they need to respond safely.

 Mental health first aid training is an evidence-based investment in our communities.
+By directly focusing on training those on the front lines of this crisis - young people, we can better serve them.
 Just like we teach students how to respond to a fire or conduct CPR, everyone should know how to respond to a peer experiencing a mental health emergency.
 Mental health first aid training teaches participants the basic signs of both long-term mental illness and immediate mental health emergencies.